 Beginning January 1, 2017, the City returned to a weekly percentage of payroll method for the payment of the employer obligation to the pension fund.
-As a result of that transition, and as a result of a procedure sanctioned by the actuary, the December 2016 semi-annual payment was canceled.
-Under the new payment method, the City will still owe an annual "True-Up" for 2017, to be following by a final "true-up" payment for a six month period following the 2018 valuation.
+As a result of that transition, and as a result of a procedure sanctioned by the actuary, the December 2016 semi-annual payment was eliminated.
+Under the new payment method, the City still paid an annual "True-Up" for 2017, which was followed by a final "true-up" payment for a six-month period following the 2018 valuation.
+The true-up determined by the actuary was collected by the Retirement System prior to the end of the City's fiscal year and resulted in a final settlement amount of \$17,311.